Vivino Wine Data Scraper: ratings, prices & taste profiles avatar

 DescriptionWine description textYes

-Taste profileBody, acidity, tannins, sweetness, fizziness, flavor notesOptional (on by default)
+Taste profileBody, acidity, tannins, sweetness, fizziness, flavor notesOptional (off by default)

 User reviewsRating, comment, date, usernameOptional (off by default)